-This chapter provides a quick setup checklist to get your SuperServer 6027R-72RFT+ up and running.
+This chapter provides a quick setup checklist to get your SuperServer 6037R-TXRF up and running.
 Following these steps in the order given should enable you to have the system operational within a minimum amount of time.
 This quick setup assumes that your system has come to you with the processors and memory preinstalled.
-If your system is not already fully integrated with a serverboard, processors, system memory etc., please turn to the chapter or section noted in each step for details on installing specific components.
+If your system is not already fully integrated with a serverboard, processors, system memory etc., please turn to the relevant section in Chapter 5 for details on installing specific components.